Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Psychosexual development and issues

-However, gender identity of girls and women with CAH is most frequently observed to be female.
+Gender identity of girls and women with CAH is most frequently observed to be female.
 Sexual orientation is more mixed, though the majority are heterosexual.
 In one study, 27% of women with CAH were rated as bisexual in their orientations.

-A 2020 survey of 57 females with life-long experience of CAH and 132 parents of females with CAH in the United States revealed that majority of participants do not consider females with CAH to be intersex, and oppose a legal intersex designation of females with CAH.
+A 2020 survey of 57 females with life-long experience of CAH and 132 parents of females with CAH in the United States revealed that the majority of participants do not consider females with CAH to be intersex, and oppose a legal intersex designation of females with CAH.